16/100 Things I’ve Learned: Innovative administrative collaboration already exists

 I was fortunate to participate yesterday in a webinar led by Heather DeGaetano, Development Director for the Tennessee Aquarium, at the 2009 Conference of the Association of Fundraising Professionals, RI Chapter.

-I sat with rapt attention listening her describe this extraordinary collaboration between three very different museums which are sharing a variety of back office services such as finance, human resources, retail, and information systems.
+I sat with rapt attention listening her describe this extraordinary collaboration between three very different museums which are sharing a variety of back office services such as finance, human resources, retail pos system, and information systems.

 They have even collaborated on the third rail of nonprofits … you guessed it … fundraising!
 The three museums working together on a transformational waterfront program raised — hold onto your hats— $120 million in 90 days!